 - (a) Average balances are calculated using an average daily balance methodology. - (b) Nonperforming finance receivables and loans are included in the average balances.
-For information on our accounting policies regarding nonperforming status, refer to Note 1 to the Consolidated Financial Statements. - (c) Includes the effects of derivative financial instruments designated as hedges, which is included within Corporate and Other.
-Excluding the impact of hedging activities, the yield was 7.01%, 6.87%, and 6.77% for the years ended December 31, 2022, 2021, and 2020, respectively. - (d) Includes the effects of derivative financial instruments designated as hedges, which is included within Corporate and Other.
-Excluding the impact of hedging activities, the yield was 4.30%, 2.61%, and 3.07% for the years ended December 31, 2022, 2021, and 2020, respectively. - (e) Consists primarily of automotive dealer term loans, including those to finance dealership land and buildings, and dealer fleet financing. - (f) Yield includes net gains on the sale of off-lease vehicles of \$170 million, \$344 million, and \$127 million for the years ended December 31, 2022, 2021, 2020, respectively.
-Excluding these gains and losses on sale, the yield was 4.81%, 6.05%, and 4.93% for the years ended December 31, 2022, 2021, and 2020, respectively.
+For information on our accounting policies regarding nonperforming status, refer to Note 1 to the Consolidated Financial Statements. - (c) Excludes the effects of derivative financial instruments designated as hedges, which is included within Corporate and Other.
+Including the impact of hedging activities, the yield was 8.79%, 7.19%, and 6.65% for the years ended December 31, 2023, 2022, and 2021, respectively. - (d) Excludes the effects of derivative financial instruments designated as hedges, which is included within Corporate and Other.
+Including the impact of hedging activities, the yield was 7.70%, 4.49%, and 3.17% for the years ended December 31, 2023, 2022, and 2021, respectively. - (e) Consists primarily of automotive dealer term loans, including those to finance dealership land and buildings, and dealer fleet financing. - (f) Yield includes net gains on the sale of off-lease vehicles of \$211 million, \$170 million, and \$344 million for the years ended December 31, 2023, 2022, and 2021, respectively.
+Excluding these gains on sale, the yield was 4.81% for both the years ended December 31, 2023, and 2022, and 6.05% for the year ended December 31, 2021.

-During the year ended December 31, 2022, our portfolio yield for consumer automotive loans, excluding the impact of hedging activities, increased 14 basis points as compared to the year ended December 31, 2021.
-The increase for the year ended December 31, 2022, was primarily driven by a higher interest rate environment.
-Our portfolio yield for consumer automotive loans, including the effects of derivative financial instruments designated as hedges, was 18 basis points higher than our portfolio yield for consumer automotive loans excluding the effects of derivative financial instruments designated as hedges for the year ended December 31, 2022, as compared to the year ended December 31, 2021.
-This is attributable to the successful execution of hedging strategies that are used to mitigate interest rate risks.
+During the year ended December 31, 2023, our portfolio yield for consumer automotive loans, excluding the impact of hedging activities, increased 102 basis points, as compared to 2022.
+The increase for the year ended December 31, 2023, was primarily driven by higher portfolio yields resulting from pricing actions.
+We continued to opportunistically adjust pricing in response to rising benchmark interest rates during 2023.
+Our portfolio yield for consumer automotive loans, including the effects of derivative financial instruments designated as hedges, was 80 basis points higher than our portfolio yield for consumer automotive loans excluding the effects of derivative financial instruments designated as hedges for the year ended December 31, 2023.
+This is attributable to the execution of hedging strategies that are used to mitigate interest rate risks.
+The effects of derivative financial instruments designated as hedges are included within Corporate and Other.
 Refer to Note 21 to the Consolidated Financial Statements for further discussion.

-Our portfolio yield for investment in operating leases, net, including net gains on the sale of off-lease vehicles, was 6.41% for the year ended December 31, 2022, compared to 9.32% for the year ended December 31, 2021.
-The decline was due to an increase in depreciation expense resulting from a declining impact of downward adjustments to the rate of depreciation enacted in prior years, as well as a decrease in remarketing performance due to the continued shift in off-lease disposition channel mix with lessee and dealer buyouts increasing from the prior year.
-The shift in off-lease vehicle disposition mix may limit our ability to optimize remarketing proceeds, but is expected to moderate in the near term in connection with declining used vehicle values, which could soften any resulting adverse impacts to remarketing performance.
+Our portfolio yield for investment in operating leases, net, including net gains on the sale of off-lease vehicles, was 6.93% for the year ended December 31, 2023, compared to 6.41% for the year ended December 31, 2022.
+The increase was due to higher remarketing gains on off-lease vehicles.
 Refer to the section titled Operating Lease Residual Risk Management within this MD&A for additional information.